Sunday 19th July –

 SRI LANKA WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 “Leopard!”
 That shout-whisper is surely the word that every wildlife photographer wants to hear during a safari in Sri Lanka.
-After all, Yala National Park in Sri Lanka is home to the highest density population of leopards in the world.
+After all, the national parks of Wilpattu and Yala in Sri Lanka are home to the highest density populations of leopards in the world.
 There is nothing quite like watching a leopard slink across the road in front of you or having it watch you from its midday slumber in a nearby tree.
 While making eye contact with leopards is a breathtaking highlight of any trip to Sri Lanka, the island is a wildlife haven whose forest-clad mountains echo with the calls of Purple-faced Leaf Monkeys, barking Sambhar Deer and a myriad of birds.
 Across Sri Lanka’s lowlands, gigantic herds of Asian Elephants roam in search of water.
 Even driving along the roads you might encounter beautiful Common Green Lizards and Sri Lankan pit vipers attracted to the heat of the tarmac.
 Combine these wildlife highlights with beautiful historical monuments, friendly local people, pretty palm lined beaches and a rugged, mountainous interior and Sri Lanka is truly a photographic wonder of South Asia.

-Along with Leopards and Sloth Bears, Yala is home to smaller numbers of Asian elephants, Ruddy Mongoose, Stripe-necked Mongoose, Buffalo, Wild Boar and many species of birds including Black-necked Stork, Indian Peafowl, Crested Serpent Eagle, Malabar Pied Hornbill, Sirkeer, Spot-billed Pelican, Painted Storks, Black-winged Stilts, Pheasant-tailed Jacana and Asian Spoonbills.
+As part of the larger and busier Yala National Park, Sri Lanka’s second oldest wildest reserve, the neighbouring Lunugamvehera National Park is an important area for leopards, elephants and a variety of bird species.
+Leopards and Sloth Bears will be our main targets here as we explore this quieter reserve that was created to protect the wildlife visiting the Lunugamvehera Reservoir.
+The reserve features both dry and flooded woodlands that are home to leopards and sloth bears, alongside smaller numbers of Asian elephants, Ruddy Mongoose, Stripe-necked Mongoose, Buffalo, Wild Boar and many species of birds including Black-necked Stork, Indian Peafowl, Crested Serpent Eagle, Malabar Pied Hornbill, Sirkeer, Spot-billed Pelican, Painted Storks, Black-winged Stilts, Pheasant-tailed Jacana and Asian Spoonbills.

 Sinharaja Extension